massoncheg/forgejo-docs/docs/user/push-to-create.md

 ### Push options

 Push-to-create will default to the visibility defined by `DEFAULT_PUSH_CREATE_PRIVATE` in `app.ini`.
-To explicitly set the visibility there is support for some [push options](https://git-scm.com/docs/git-push#Documentation/git-push.txt--oltoptiongt).
+To explicitly set the visibility, there is support for some [push options](https://git-scm.com/docs/git-push#Documentation/git-push.txt--oltoptiongt).

 - `repo.private` (true|false) - Change the repository's visibility.